 where $\mathbbm{1}_{\{\cdot\}}$ is the indicator function, $\mathrm{Exp}(\cdot|r)$ is the exponential distribution with rate $r>0$ and $\mathrm{DE}(\cdot|\mu,b)$ is the double exponential distribution with location $\mu\in\mathbb{R}$ and scale $b>0$.
 The connection between \eqref{glasso_pen} and the corresponding posterior mode under the likelihood in \eqref{lik_x} and the prior in \eqref{glasso_prior} is that for any given value of $\zeta$ we have that $\psi=n_k\zeta$ \citep{Wang2012}.

-Tuning of penalty parameters is challenging in the latent group setting.
-Two general strategies are as follows.
-The first is to fix tuning parameters before initiating the EM.
-This would entail either using plug-in values (empirical Bayes estimates or ``universal" thresholds such as in \citealt{donoho1994, Staedler_Mukherjee2013}) or a search over a grid of candidate values to optimize a specific criterion.
-Grid-search is burdensome in this setting as an entire EM procedure would be needed at each grid point.
-The second strategy is to consider the penalties as free parameters under estimation.
-In this case, however, the only available criterion that will not affect the monotonicity of the EM algorithm is to maximize the objective function, which in turn makes sense only when tuning parameters are regulated via a prior distribution.

-Thus, we advocate using either plug-in values or sensible prior distributions that facilitate estimation.
 For the graphical lasso penalty, we use the ``universal" threshold $\tilde{\psi}=\sqrt{2n\log p}/2$ derived from the logical arguments developed in \cite{Staedler_Mukherjee2013}.
 Note that here we use $n$ instead of $n_k$ as the group labels will be unknown.
 The reason for choosing the universal-threshold approach for the graphical lasso is that we are less interested in the sparsity pattern of $\Ok$ itself.
 Rather, we mainly want a well-behaved estimate that allows group structure to be effectively accounted for.